Small farmers shed light on costs with consumers

 “The business model you support with your dollars matters,” said Mariann Holm of Holm Girls Dairy, a 100-acre organic dairy farm in Dunn County.
 “The prices you see at some stores are way under the cost of production.
 Their business model is not the same as one that would support families on the farm.”

-Ashly Steinke of Sedge Wood Farms in Chippewa County said many consumers don’t understand the expenses that come along with farming.
+Ashly Steinke of Sedge Wood Farms in Chippewa County said many consumers don’t understand the expenses that go along with farming.

 “Farming is expensive,” said Steinke, who raises grass-fed beef near Cornell.
 “We just bought a load of hay to get us through to grass.
 For 20 bales, we paid $2,300.
 That’s a hard cost to swallow.”